What is gestational diabetes?

 your blood sugar level at home and seeing your doctor regularly.

-You may need to give yourself insulin shots to help control your blood
+You may need to give yourself diabetes medicine or insulin shots to help control your blood

 sugar.
 This insulin adds to the insulin that your body makes.